Julia Goss

-Julia Goss (born c.
-1946), is a Scottish singer and actress best known for her performances in the principal soprano roles of the Gilbert and Sullivan operas with the D'Oyly Carte Opera Company.
+Julia Goss (c.
+1946 – 5 August 2023), was a Scottish singer and actress best known for her performances in the principal soprano roles of the Gilbert and Sullivan operas with the D'Oyly Carte Opera Company.
 She joined that company in 1967, remaining with them until 1979.

 Goss then performed in opera with the Old Vic Theatre Company for a season, singing the roles of Micaëla in Carmen, the Countess in The Marriage of Figaro, Norina in Don Pasquale, and Marguerite in Gounod's Faust.
 Following this, she began a career in London's West End and on tour in many musicals, including in the roles of Golde in Fiddler on the Roof, Carlotta in Phantom of the Opera, Mrs. Potts in Beauty and the Beast and Heidi Schiller in Follies.
-She also performs in concerts and in her own cabaret act.
+She also performed in concerts and in her own cabaret act.